fvanroie/MqttClientPlugin/examples/README.md

 ## Server

-First define your server IP ot hostname.
+First define your server IP or hostname.
 Optionally include the username and password:

 ```
 [mqttServer]